biospi/seaMass/README.md

 - **seaMass-Σ**: A Bayesian protein group-level quantification technique univerally supporting label-free, SILAC, iTraq/TMT and DIA data.
 Currently we support proteomics input from Waters Progenesis (label-free), SCIEX ProteinPilot (iTraQ), Thermo ProteomeDiscoverer (SILAC/TMT) and OpenSWATH (SWATH).
 Other packages supported on request (MaxQuant coming soon).
 The model provides automatic quality control by downweighting problematic samples and peptides/features, can scale to massive study sizes, and propagates quantification uncertainty downstream to the differential expression analysis stage.

+- **seaMass-Θ**: Bayesian protein group normalisation on the output of seaMass-Σ.

-- **seaMass-Δ**: Bayesian normalisation and differential expression analysis on the output of seaMass-Σ. By harnessing the generic [MCMCglmm](https://cran.r-project.org/web/packages/MCMCglmm) package for Bayesian mixed-effect modelling, the tool allows the user to perform many kinds of univariate analysis on the data, from simple Welch's t-tests and two-way ANOVA to timecourse and multi-level models.
+- **seaMass-Δ**: Bayesian differential expression analysis on the output of seaMass-Σ or seaMass-Θ. By harnessing the generic [MCMCglmm](https://cran.r-project.org/web/packages/MCMCglmm) package for Bayesian mixed-effect modelling, the tool allows the user to perform many kinds of univariate analysis on the data, from simple Welch's t-tests and two-way ANOVA to timecourse and multi-level models.
 Studies analysed with earlier versions of seaMass-Σ and seaMass-Δ are published in [[Freeman et al, Diabetes, 2016]]( https://doi.org/10.2337/db15-0835), [[Xu et al, Nature Comms Biology, 2019]](https://doi.org/10.1038/s42003-018-0254-9) and [[Kassab et al, Molecular Metabolism, 2019]]( https://doi.org/10.1016/j.molmet.2019.08.003).